plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** the Facilitator gains the authority to judge the accuracy of any arguments made to validate Proposals or Objections in the Cercle; and
 - **(b)** the Facilitator of the Super-Cercle gains a Project to restore due-process within the Cercle; and
 - **(c)** the Facilitator of the Super-Cercle gains the authority to take over as Facilitator or Secretary of the Cercle; and
-- **(d)** the Facilitator of the Super-Cercle may assign an additional Cercle Lead to the Cercle for the duration of the Process Breakdown.
-Any decisions that person makes as Cercle Lead trumps and prevents any conflicting decision by another Cercle Lead.
+- **(d)** the Facilitator of the Super-Cercle may assign an additional Premier Lien to the Cercle for the duration of the Process Breakdown.
+Any decisions that person makes as Premier Lien trumps and prevents any conflicting decision by another Premier Lien.

 These authorities end as soon as due process is restored in the Cercle, as assessed by the Facilitator of the Super-Cercle.